coreyward/candid-captions/README.md

 - Original images are preserved with metadata intact
 - Only JPEG files are processed
+- Existing captions or keywords in the image metadata are used to inform the caption generation
 - Images are processed concurrently (default 4 workers)
 - Captions are written to Caption-Abstract, Description, and ImageDescription EXIF fields